15-second version of Joan’s bio:

-Publicity Expert Joan Stewart, aka the Publicity Hound® works with authors, speakers, experts, small business owners and nonprofits that need to use free publicity in traditional and social media to establish their credibility, enhance their reputation, position themselves as experts, sell more products and services, and promote a favorite cause or issue without an expensive publicist.
+Publicity Expert Joan Stewart, aka the Publicity Hound® works with authors, speakers, experts, small business owners and nonprofits that need to use free publicity in traditional and social media to establish their credibility, enhance their reputation, position themselves as experts, sell more products and services, and promote a favorite cause or issue—without an expensive publicist.
 Find more than 1,000 free articles at her website and blog at http://PublicityHound.com.

-Publicity expert Joan Stewart, who ranks #1 for “free publicity” on Google, works with business owners, nonprofits and organizations that need to use free publicity in traditional and social media to establish their credibility, enhance their reputation, position themselves as experts, sell more products and services, and promote a favorite cause or issue–without an expensive publicist.
+Joan Stewart, who frequently ranks #1 for “publicity expert” on Google, works with authors, speakers, experts, small business owners and nonprofits that need to use free publicity in traditional media and online visibility in social media to establish their credibility, enhance their reputation, position themselves as experts, sell more products and services, and promote a favorite cause or issue–without an expensive publicist.

-For almost two decades, under The Publicity Hound brand, she has trained and coached thousands of CEOs and business owners, nonprofit executives, PR agency staff, publicists, marketing directors, authors, speakers and experts via live events, online training, consulting, and her private mentor program.
+For almost two decades, under The Publicity Hound® brand, she has trained and coached more than 50,000 CEOs and business owners, nonprofit executives, PR agency staff, publicists, marketing directors, authors, speakers and experts via live events, online training, consulting and The Publicity Hound Mentor Program.

 Stewart, a former newspaper editor, is the author of four books on publicity and PR, and has contributed to more than 60 books on publicity, PR, marketing, small business, book publishing and social media.